GauravJain98/AssigManage/README.md

 ## To run this

-if in virtual enviorment of any kind eg venv,virtualenv etc (prefered) (https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)
+if in virtual enviorment of any kind eg venv,virtualenv etc (prefered) [click if want to learn how to make one](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)
 ```bash

 pip install -r requirements.txt